Position: Use Sparse Autoencoders to Discover Unknowns: An SAE Primer

 One classic application of autoencoders is compression: by restricting the latent representation $\mathbf{z}$ to a dimension size $M \ll D$, the autoencoder learns a compressed representation in $\mathbf{z}$ which can be used to approximate $\mathbf{x}$ \citep{hinton_reducing_2006}.
 In this setting, $\mathbf{z}$ functions similarly to an $M$-dimensional principal component analysis of $\mathbf{x}$,\footnote{If the encoder and decoder are linear, PCA minimizes the reconstruction loss \citep{baldi_neural_1989}.} in that we wish to explain as much variance as possible in the distribution of $\mathbf{x}$ using only $M$ dimensions.

 \paragraph{Sparse autoencoders.} Sparse autoencoders (SAEs) perform the same reconstruction task, but leverage a different intuition.
 In an SAE, $M$ can be \textit{larger} than $D$, but each individual $\mathbf{z}$ is forced to be sparse---that is, only a small number of its dimensions can be nonzero.
-This design is motivated by the idea that while an entire dataset may span many possible concepts (e.g., all text on the Internet, or all images in ImageNet), a single datapoint (a sentence or image) often contains very few.
-Empirically, using this design results in dimensions of $\mathbf{z}$ which correspond to useful concepts.
-For example, early work on SAEs trains directly on input images $\mathbf{x}$ (e.g., from MNIST), and the features learned by $\mathbf{z}$ correspond to interpretable concepts like edges \citep{coates_importance_2011, makhzani_ksparse_2014}.
+This design is motivated by the idea that while an entire dataset (e.g., all text on the Internet, or all images in ImageNet) may span many possible concepts, a single datapoint (a sentence or image) often contains very few.
+Empirically, enforcing this structure often produces latents in $\mathbf{z}$ that capture atomic concepts.
+For example, early work on SAEs trains directly on input images $\mathbf{x}$ (e.g., from MNIST), and $\mathbf{z}$ contains interpretable features like edges \citep{coates_importance_2011, makhzani_ksparse_2014}.

 To improve clarity, we define \textit{features} and \textit{concepts}: \begin{itemize} \item A \textbf{feature} is one of many numerical values used to represent an input.
-In a neural network, a feature is a single \textbf{dimension} of a layer's output vector; in other words, it is an \textbf{activation} computed by a \textbf{neuron}.
+In a neural network, a feature is a single \textbf{dimension} of a layer's output vector.
+In an SAE specifically, a feature is an \textbf{activation} computed by a single \textbf{latent neuron}.
 We use the terms feature, activation, neuron, and dimension interchangeably depending on context. \item A \textbf{concept} is a qualitative characteristic that may or may not be present in a given input.
-For our purposes, we operationalize concepts via natural language descriptions. \item An \textbf{interpretable feature}, then, is a feature whose values correspond to the presence or absence of a single concept. \end{itemize}
+Here, we operationalize concepts via natural language descriptions. \item An \textbf{interpretable feature}, then, is a feature whose values correspond to the presence or absence of a single concept. \end{itemize}

 \paragraph{Mathematical formulation of SAEs.} One formulation of the sparse autoencoder follows the usual autoencoder forward pass, but adds an $L_1$ penalty on $\mathbf{z}$ to the loss function \citep{coates_importance_2011}: